whria78/modelderm/README.md

 python3 modelderm.py [filename]
 </code></pre>

 Use a POST method to transfer up to 5 images and metadata.
-Please check the python exmaple (python 2 or python 3).
+Please check the python example (python 2 or python 3).

-# Authorization
-At this moment, no authorization required.
-Please register at http://bbs.modelderm.com .
-We will notify the policy.

 # Terms of Use
 1) The algorithm is free.
 The API can be used for any purpose including commercial products.